What is cryptocurrency?

 They exist electronically and use a peer-to-peer system.
 There is no central bank or government to manage the system or step in if something goes wrong.”

 How does cryptocurrency work?

-A cryptocurrency (or cryptoasset – the terms are used interchangeably) is a type of currency which uses digital files as money.
+A cryptocurrency (or cryptoasset — the terms are used interchangeably) is a type of currency that uses digital files as money.
 It can be used as a form of payment that can be exchanged online for goods and services.

 Cryptocurrencies work using a technology called blockchain, which is a decentralized technology spread across many computers that manages and records transactions.
 This means that they aren’t controlled by one person or government.